A Thoughtful and Reflective Discussion On Postpartum Training

 I understand, to the best of my Y chromosome having abilities, the intricacies that coincide with helping a woman train through her pregnancy, as well as how delicate matters are in the months postpartum.

 The first few months are all about rebuilding the base (specifically to address the pelvic floor and diaphragm, to get the “core” connected, working, and to progress from there).

 After that, a person’s capabilities and foundation matter more than whatever time frame it takes to get them deadlifting appreciable weight again.

 As far as the BIG no-no’s to avoid immediately postpartum:

 - Plyometrics – burpees (please, stop), jumping, stairs, and running.

 - Front abdominal exercises (planks, sit-ups, push-ups, leg lifts, or anything that makes the abdominals bulge anteriorly or uses the core to support a lot of bodyweight).

-- Oh, and any sort of Fight Club is out of the question too during this time.
+- FWIW: Any sort of Fight Club is out of the question during this time as well.

 I’m also aware that the postpartum “phase” doesn’t just refer to weeks or even months.
 Women can present with postpartum issues years after the fact, and it’s imperative to respect that and know how to assess and program accordingly.